cloudfoundry/summit-hands-on-labs/eu-2020/CF-for-K8s/README.md

     kubectl get clusterstacks -n cf-workloads-staging

-You will `cflinuxfs3-stack` is the default stack used in cf-for-k8s.
+You will see that the `bionic-stack` is the default stack used in cf-for-k8s.

     kubectl describe clusterstacks/bionic-stack -n cf-workloads-staging | grep Spec -A 6